-That after ELIOT had the plan reviewed by legal counsel and was advised to not sign the SAMR or SAMR TRUST, as evidenced in Petition 1, by sending letters to TSPA, SPALLINA, TESCHER, TED, P. SIMON and other potential beneficiaries notifying them of his findings that the SAMR and SAMR TRUST appeared a sham that could be construed as insurance fraud, tax evasion, creditor fraud and more.
+That after ELIOT had the plan reviewed by legal counsel and was advised to not sign the SAMR or SAMR TRUST, as evidenced in Petition 1, and ELIOT sent letters to TSPA, SPALLINA, TESCHER, TED, P. SIMON and other potential beneficiaries notifying them of his findings that the SAMR and SAMR TRUST appeared a sham that could be construed as insurance fraud, tax evasion, creditor fraud and more.

-That further ELIOT noticed them that no one appeared to be representing the grandchildren’s beneficial interests in the SAMR and SAMR TRUST, which was in conflict now with TED, P. SIMON, IANTONI and FRIEDSTEIN’s own interests directly in the Policy(ies), as newly named trustees and beneficiaries in the SAMR and SAMR TRUST.
-If the monies flowed to the estate and were paid to the estate beneficiaries TED, P. SIMON, IANTONI and FRIEDSTEIN would not receive monies directly and only manage the money of their children as trustees and therefore would not be in conflict but the SAMR TRUST or any scheme that inures monies to them directly does put them in conflict.
+That further ELIOT noticed them that no one appeared to be representing the grandchildren’s alleged beneficial interests in the estate in the SAMR and SAMR TRUST, which was in conflict now with TED, P. SIMON, IANTONI and FRIEDSTEIN’s interests beneficial interest to be gained in the Policy(ies) through the SAMR TRUST, as newly named trustees and beneficiaries in the SAMR TRUST.

+That if the monies flowed to the estate and were paid to the estate beneficiaries, TED, P. SIMON, IANTONI and FRIEDSTEIN would not receive monies directly and only manage the money of their children as trustees for them and therefore since they would not be beneficiaries they were not in conflict but the SAMR TRUST or any scheme that inures Policy(ies) proceeds to them directly does put them in direct conflict and no one seemed to be looking out for their own children, in fact, blindly looking the other way while attempting to convert the monies to themselves.
+This is an abomination of fiduciary duties and trust as trustees for their alleged children beneficiaries.

-That IANTONI asked SPALLINA if she needed to get counsel for herself and her children due to conflicts created in the SAMR and SAMR TRUST, as her beneficial interests conflict with her daughters beneficial interests and the payout is substantially different depending on if her daughter received the benefit through the estate (1/10 share) or if she received it directly under the SAMR TRUST (1/5 share).
-The conflict here is significant and where IANTONI would favor the SAMR TRUST scheme versus a “court order.”
+That IANTONI asked SPALLINA if she needed to get counsel for herself and her children due to conflicts created in the SAMR and SAMR TRUST, as ELIOT had stated her beneficial interests conflicted with her daughters beneficial interests, especially where the payout is substantially different depending on if her daughter received the benefit through the estate (1/10 share) or if she received it directly under the SAMR TRUST (1/5 share).
+The conflict here is significant and where IANTONI would favor the SAMR TRUST scheme versus a “court order,” which would favor her daughter.

 That IANTONI further asked SPALLINA if her daughter could later sue her for taking the proceeds directly under the SAMR TRUST and SPALLINA stated that “only if she finds out” or words to that effect.

-That SIMONSIMON,SIMONSIMONA.
-SIMONSIMON that works out of P. SIMON’s officesTSPA, SPALLINA, TESCHER, TED and P. SIMON(ies)the newly createdSAMR TRUST after SIMON’s death and go against the wishes of SIMON and SHIRLEY as designated in their estate plans.
+That SIMON’s daughter, P. SIMON, her husband D. SIMON and his brother A. SIMON through the SLF, believed to be A. SIMON and D. SIMON’s law firm that works out of P. SIMON’s offices at STP, worked with TSPA, SPALLINA, TESCHER, TED and P. SIMON in attempts to get the life insurance benefits of the Policy(ies) paid to the newly created post mortem SAMR TRUST created after SIMON’s death and go against the beneficial wishes and desires and estate contracts of SIMON and SHIRLEY, as designated in their estate plans.

-ThatTED and P. SIMON then attempted to directly of the SAMR TRUST in efforts to convert the Policy proceeds to their SAMR TRUST and attempt to elude the estate beneficiaries, their own children and the Probate court.

-That initially, the SAMR TRUST was proposed to replace the lost “Simon Bernstein Irrevocable,” with TED acting as the Trustee of the newly created post mortem SAMR TRUST, as evidenced in the SAMR, by claiming he was the “trustee” of the lost trust and therefore he was the “trustee” of the newly created trust with all the powers granted in the lost trust of which no executed copies or originals exist as claimed in TED’s response to Jackson’s Counter Claim.
+That initially, the SAMR TRUST was proposed to replace an allegedly lost “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95,” with TED acting as the Trustee of the newly created post mortem SAMR TRUST, as evidenced in the SAMR, by claiming he was the “trustee” of the lost trust that allegedly no executed copies exist for and therefore he was the “trustee” of the newly created SAMR TRUST with all the unknown fiduciary powers granted in the alleged lost trust, of which again, no executed copies or originals exist as claimed in TED’s response to Jackson’s Counter Claim.